Environmental Volunteering

 - Plant and maintain all types of local trees and plants

-- Support in the process of making tea, cafe and chocolate
+- Support in the process of storing produce.

 - Support in reforestation